List of Wentworth characters: Boomer

 Sue "Boomer" Jenkins (Katrina Milosevic) (seasons 1–8) is an inmate at Wentworth who is serving time for grievous bodily harm and drug trafficking.
 Boomer is best friends with Franky Doyle and serves as her muscle.
 Boomer is often portrayed as a slow and sometimes mentally challenged individual, but it is revealed that she has Fetal Alcohol Spectrum Disorder as a result of her mother ingesting alcohol while she was pregnant with Boomer.
 Her disability is the reason that she struggles with many cognitive issues.
 After the siege, Boomer becomes Allie's second hand as Top Dog and manages to become pregnant.
 She survives the prison explosion.

 Erica Davidson

-Erica Davidson (Leeanna Walsman) (season 1) was the Governor of Wentworth after Meg Jackson.
-Before becoming the Governor, Erica was a prisoner advocate and an acquaintance of Franky Doyle.
+Erica Davidson (Leeanna Walsman) (season 1) became the governor of Wentworth after Meg Jackson's death.
+Before becoming governor, Erica was a prisoner advocate and an acquaintance of Franky Doyle.
 Although engaged, Erica explores her feelings for Franky, often hinting that she is bisexual, though she always denies it.